 - When I am stressed I feel I have the support available to help

 - I tend to bounce back quickly after challenging times

 - I usually feel I am making progress at work

 This is the piece that most companies get excited about.
 Wellbeing programs are tangible and actionable ways to demonstrate that your company cares about wellbeing.
 Collecting regular feedback about your wellbeing programs ensures that you are providing the most useful initiatives for your people.
 A great way to approach this from a data perspectives is to list your current offerings and simply ask employees which one they get the most value from.
 For example, you can ask this question:

 - I get the most value from these wellbeing initiatives (list and ask to select up to 3)

+You can also ask about future initiatives as well as whether employees believe they have the tools required to manage their stress and wellbeing.
 Lastly, it is a great idea to include core engagement questions in your wellbeing survey.
 This helps you understand if wellbeing is driving engagement.
 Check out our engagement survey questions for more detail on what to ask.

 Request a personalized demo Get started